Skip to main content

 Shokunin Agent (Autonomous Service)

-The Shokunin Agent (infrastructure/shokunin-agentPlanned) is an autonomous TypeScript service that runs inside a Workshop Container.
+The Shokunin Agent (infrastructure/shokunin-agent) is an autonomous TypeScript service that runs inside a Workshop Container alongside OpenCode.
 It manages the full agent lifecycle: polling Beads for ready tasks, creating isolated git worktrees per task, spawning OpenCode sessions, and persisting state to Firestore.

-• Built on Fastify with structured logging (pino)
+• Built on Fastify with structured logging (pino), listening on port 8090

 • Can be scoped to a specific Beads epic (epicId) to work on a subset of tasks

-Status: Planned — See tasks/prd-shokunin-agent-service.md for full specification.
+Status: Implemented — See tasks/prd-shokunin-agent-service.md for the full PRD.

 Forge Agent